-In a word, yes.
-Especially if your “stressed out” feeling remains constant, or chronic.
+Yes, especially if your “stressed out” feeling remains constant, or chronic.
 Chronic stress can affect your physical and mental health.
-It can weaken your immune system and cause uncomfortable physical symptoms too.
+It can weaken your immune system and cause physical symptoms too.

 Talking about stress and its impact on our lives is still somewhat taboo.
-That’s especially true for some groups: Among Black and LatinX communities, for example, acknowledging stress may be viewed as inconsistent with a strong work ethic.
-Many in the Black and LatinX communities may not feel as though they have the luxury to worry about stress management.
+That’s especially true for some groups: Among Black communities, for example, acknowledging stress may be viewed as inconsistent with a strong work ethic.
+Many in the Black community may not feel as though they have the luxury to worry about stress management.

-When people are asked to cite what’s causing them stress, many answers have remained near the top of the list, for years.
+When people cite what’s causing them stress, many answers have remained near the top of the list for years.

 Commonly mentioned causes of stress include: